KrioRus: Activities

 KrioRus provides various services related to preservation of human and animal bodies and brains in liquid nitrogen.
 (Note: Service, that is provided by KrioRus is called "deep freezing of human and animal bodies".)
 The company admits that the technology that would allow to "resurrect" cryogenically frozen people doesn't yet exist, and the success of the procedure depends entirely on the technological advancements in cryonics.
 The additional services include safekeeping of personal archives to help restore the clients' identities in the future.

-The company is incorporated in Russia and works in a relatively new and unregulated field, which allows it to provide services at lower cost than its US-based rivals.
+The company is incorporated in Russia and operates in a relatively new, unregulated field, enabling it to provide services at lower cost than its US-based rivals.
 It also plans to expand to countries such as Switzerland where euthanasia is legal, thus allowing for a more simple cryogenic conservation process.
 KrioRus R&F facilities are located in Moscow and in Voronezh and work on improving of frosting and defrosting methods and technologies.
 The company collaborates with the Russian Foundation for Advanced Studies and other cryonics companies in the field of reversible organ deep-freeze technologies.

 Legal aspects

-Legally speaking, the contract between KrioRus and its clients is designed as an agreement to participate in a scientific experiment, hence the customers have to accept the risks associated and acknowledge that the "revival" is not guaranteed.
+Legally speaking, the contract between KrioRus and its clients is structured as an agreement to participate in a scientific experiment; hence, the customers must accept the risks associated with it and acknowledge that the "revival" is not guaranteed.
 The contract covers the preservation of the bodies for up to 100 years.
 As KrioRus has a legal status of a scientific institution, its activities are not subject to certification.

 Price list

-In 2018, body freezing cost $36,000, head or brain freeze cost $15,000 for Russians and $18,000 for foreigners.
-The cost already includes the cryonation procedure and the cost of body storage.
+In 2018, body freezing cost $36,000, head or brain freezing cost $15,000 for Russians and $18,000 for foreigners.
+The fee already includes the cryopreservation procedure and body storage.